 With the Safety Culture Ladder, NEN has developed an online SAQ tool (Self Assessment Questionnaire) which is from now on available.
 Companies can easily use this webtool to formulate a self-declaration.
 Using a number of questions, companies can test and analyse the safety culture in their company and analyse how the safety of the employees is embedded in the organization.
 You can try the SAQ tool for 30 days at no charge.

-Is a training programme available for certified companies or companies intending to become certified?
+Is a training programme available for companies intending to become certified?

 What is the relationship with OHSAS 18001/ISO 45001 – Safety Management Systems?